Image of a team plotting a strategy

 Research for Market Trends

-1. If the existing customers already have established brands they are loyal to.
+1. If the existing customers already have established brands, they are loyal to.

 2. Factors that influence the purchasing decision of your target market.